 My son accidentally forgot to turn in papers before ticket (speeding ticket) was due by 3 days.
 He was going to take them by next time he was in Johnson City.
 We live 30 min. away.
 He was leaving them sitting on his passenger seat so he'd remember to run the paper by.
-When he cleaned his car he...
+When he cleaned his car...
 Read more »

 He could have taken care of this, but he chose not to.
 Allowing someone to do driving school to keep a ticket off their record is not a right, it is an agreement between your son and the State.
 He didn't follow through with his part of the agreement, so they no longer have to honor theirs.
-He asked...Read more »
+He...Read more »

 You need to report it to the police immediately.
 You are not responsible for proving it, that is the police department's job.
 When you report it to the police, you may ask that your identify be kept confidential, and they may or may not do so.
-You could report it to the child abuse hotline, those...Read more »
+You could report it to the child abuse hotline,...Read more »

 I am not the executor of the will.
 My sister is and I have asked for a copy from her but have refused to give me a copy.
 The attorney whom done dad's estate refuses to give me a copy and said, I have to supenna a copy from him.
 Why should I have to go through all that when I am a heir in the will.

 It sounds like you may not be a beneficiary under the will.
 If you were then you would have been contacted by the attorney or your sister to let you know that you are a beneficiary and what share you would receive.
 If he said that you need to a subpoena the will in order to see it, then you should...Read more »

 If you could afford to bail yourself out but not hire a lawyer, it sounds like you should have stayed in jail in order to get a public defender.
 The judge will probably not ask to you to plead until you have retained an attorney or decided to represent yourself (which I do not recommend).